AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 Example #2
 ~~~~~~~~~~

-Let's turn to an abstract state machine version of stack, where the unit
+Let's turn to an abstract state machine version of a stack, where the unit
-provides a single instance of stack.
-The content of the stack (global variables
+provides a single instance of a stack.
+The content of the stack (global
-``Content`` and ``Top``) is not directly visible to clients.
-On this stripped
+variables ``Content`` and ``Top``) is not directly visible to clients.
+In
-down version, only the function ``Pop`` is available to clients.
-The unit spec
+this stripped-down version, only the function ``Pop`` is available to
-and body are marked to be in the SPARK subset.
+clients.
+The package spec and body are marked as being in the SPARK subset.

 .. code:: ada spark-flow